Infant and Toddlers CARE-Index (ICI & TCI)

 The course is taught from videotapes and depends upon both adult and infant behavior.
 Non-verbal behavior, interpersonal strategies, and developmental processes are emphasized.
 Adult patterns consist of sensitivity, controlling, and unresponsivity; the infant patterns are cooperative, difficult, compulsive compliant, caregiving or attention, and passive.
 The course includes a preliminary reliability test based on a standardized set of American mother-infant dyads.
 During the course, participants generate a set of videotapes that reflect their intended applications and culture(s).
 These tapes are used to assess the participant’s competence in administering the procedure.

-A second course on toddlers (15-30 months) is now offered.
+The second course on toddlers (15-30 months) is called Toddler CARE-Index (TCI).
 The patterns include a wider array of compulsive patterns and coercive patterns (both aggressive and passive) as well as combinations.

 As with all courses offered by Dr. Crittenden, participants are given a written and signed statement of their percent agreement with the standard.
 This reliability can be reported in research articles.
 Evidence of reliability should be requested if the participant will code data for another researcher.